kpapijnenburg/cactus-detector/README.md

 ### #2 Bartosz on 07-01-2021
 you worked on feedback very well. you researched the conv2d and can answer the param settings.both recall and precision were researched and based on that you made anther algorithm that solved these problems well.

 good work with clear steps that you take.
 Experiments are driven by your understanding of the problem and where you want to go with it.
-There still might be some overfitting to fix.
+There still might be some over fitting to fix.

-- [ ] Data Augmentation Overfitting issue
+- [ ] Data Augmentation Over fitting issue

 ## Changelog